Food and Wine Road Trips in Australia — The Most Delectable Drives To Do

 Food and Wine Road Trips in Australia — Our Tips

-- If you’re only down under for a short time and you’re doing jaunts from the capital cities, you can easily rent a car to do these food and wine road trips in Australia.
+- If you’re only in Australia for a short time and you’re doing jaunts from the capital cities, we highly recommend that you rent a car to do these food and wine road trips in Australia.
 All the major international car rental companies are represented.

-- If you’re spending a substantial period of time in the country and perhaps doing an extended around-Australia trip and combining a number of road trips like the ones we suggested in this post then you might be better off buying a vehicle and selling it before you leave.
+- If you’re spending a substantial period of time in the country and perhaps doing an extended around-Australia trip and combining a number of road trips like the ones we suggested in this post then look for a long-term car rental deal.
+If you’re hitting the road for a few months or more then you might be better off buying a vehicle and selling it before you leave.
 Do your research, however, as some cars will depreciate in value more than others.
 We like this motoring site for reviews of vehicles.

 - For any of these food and wine road trips in Australia, it’s best to book your accommodation in advance — firstly, because you’ll always get a better rate online, and secondly, because many of the smaller motels and B&Bs operate on 9-5 office hours, so may be closed when you rock into town.
 Book as far in advance as you can and they’ll let you know where they’re going to leave the key or arrange to meet you.